 Dear Parents and Friends of North Mason Schools,

-The North Mason School District’s mission is “To Educate, Empower, Inspire and Prepare All Students.”
+The North Mason School District’s mission is “To Educate, Empower, and Inspire All Students.”
 The mission comes from our district’s strategic plan, developed with the participation of over one hundred community members and many staff.
 While the mission is simple to remember, it is an enormously difficult task.
 Our stated goal is for all students to meet or exceed high academic standards by acquiring the knowledge and skills essential for success on state and national assessments, in post-secondary education, the world of work, and citizenship.
 As a dynamic organization, we are constantly revisiting this statement to consider whether it continues to make sense, need revision or change.
 We work to ensure our efforts continue to target success for all students.

 In response to our community’s vision, we are working to improve student performance in core subjects while protecting our liberal arts values of educating “the whole child.”
 We are finding ways to increase services to students and families while being conservative stewards of taxpayer money.
 Staff members are helping students master a more rigorous set of basic skills while they become independent, complex thinkers able to keep up with a dynamic world.
 In North Mason, we have many positive efforts already in place or underway.
 More improvement is necessary.
 This will not be easy but we are up to the task.

 - Guaranteed and Viable Curriculum.
 A “guaranteed” curriculum is one in which the Board-adopted instructional program is faithfully delivered in every classroom across the district.
 While teachers need great flexibility in HOW to instruct and respond to the needs of their students, there must be great consistency in WHAT is taught and learned.
 A “viable” curriculum is one in which there is actually time available to teach everything well enough for students to master the material.
 Many studies have shown that, in order to teach everything in our state standards and in all of our textbooks, we would need 10 hours a day for 220 school days.
-For this reason, we are developing clear standards for what is absolutely essential, making certain we have allocated enough time to teach and learn it.
+For this reason, we are developing clear standards for what is absolutely essential, making certain we have allocated enough time to teach and learn it.2.

 - Highly Effective Instructional Practices in Every Classroom Every Day: We are building the supports and providing the materials and training to make certain that every child receives excellent instruction in every classroom, every day.
 In strong partnership with the North Mason Education Association (teachers’ union), we are developing a much stronger accountability and evaluation system, with expectations for teaching that are higher, and clearer, than ever before.
 As obvious as it seems, we must focus on the fact that high levels of student learning are the direct result of excellence in teaching.